dcoates83/Azure-Sky-Ragdolls/pages/index.md

             </p>
             <p>
               A good breeder will
-              <strong>Always provide a health guarantee</strong> and a Sales
+              <strong>always provide a Health Guarantee</strong> and a Sales
-              agreement.
-Your kitten is replaced if genetic defects occur, and you have a legal sales agreement to back this up.
-Unfortunately, health guarantees mean higher purchase prices, because it costs us more to provide you with those quality kittens.
-This is worth it because you are avoiding costly health problems and devastating heartache.
+              Agreement. <em>Your kitten is replaced if genetic defects occur</em>, and you have a Legal Agreement to back this up.
+Unfortunately, health guarantees mean higher purchase prices, because it costs us more to provide you with those quality kittens. <span class="underline">This is worth it because you are avoiding costly health problems and devastating heartache.</span>
             </p>
             <h2>
-              With Azure Sky Ragdolls you have <br />guaranteed support for the life of your kitten.
+              With Azure Sky Ragdolls, you have our<br />guaranteed support for the life of your kitten.
             </h2>
           </div>